-HHSC and TWC outlined SNAP E&T administrative and operational responsibilities and set up a governmental structure through an IAC to:
+HHSC and TWC's Interagency Contract (IAC) outlines SNAP E&T administrative and operational responsibilities as determined through consultation to:

-- coordinate programmatic administration and operation; - make and manage programmatic decisions; - oversee the SNAP E&T program; - transfer administrative and operational knowledge; and - ensure that all regulatory requirements are met.
+- coordinate programmatic administration and operation; - make and manage programmatic decisions; - oversee the SNAP E&T program; transfer administrative and operational knowledge; and - ensure that all regulatory requirements are met.

-HSC's and TWC's priority is to:
+HHSC's and TWC's priorities are to:

-- improve coordinated case management to assist in transitioning SNAP recipients from public assistance to independence; - provide coordinated services to SNAP recipients who are experiencing barriers to - employment and addressing the barriers to assist SNAP recipients in finding and retaining employment; - ensure coordinated interagency case management through local HHSC offices and through local Workforce Solutions Offices; and - facilitate effective communication among HHSC, TWC, Boards, and Board contractors by: - providing consistent messages to SNAP recipients regarding the importance of finding employment and adhering to program requirements; and - identifying and mitigating barriers to finding and retaining employment.
+- improve coordinated case management to assist in transitioning SNAP recipients from public assistance to independence; - provide coordinated services to SNAP recipients who are experiencing barriers to employment and address the barriers to assist SNAP recipients in finding and retaining employment; - ensure coordinated interagency case management through local HHSC offices and through local Workforce Solutions Offices; and - facilitate effective communication among HHSC, TWC, Boards, and Board contractors by: - 1) providing consistent messages to SNAP recipients regarding the importance of finding employment and adhering to program requirements; and - 2) identifying and mitigating barriers to finding and retaining employment.

-HHSC and TWC conduct meetings on a bi-weekly basis to discuss SNAP E&T- related processes and issues.
+HHSC and TWC conduct meetings on a biweekly basis to discuss SNAP E&T-related processes and issues.
 Boards and local HHSC staff conduct meetings on a regular basis based on the regional area.
 TWC and Boards conduct meetings on a regular basis.
-All areas communicate regularly via phone and email to address changes, issues, and concerns as they arise.
+All areas communicate regularly to address changes, issues, and concerns as they arise.